 If the 1st is host to the most important art museum in the world, the 8th also has something to gloat about: “la plus belle avenue du monde,” which translates to “the most beautiful avenue in the world.”
 The French, who are never ones to shy away from hyperboles, are referring to the Champs Élysées.
 Indeed, this avenue is very famous, and its luxury shops and expensive cafés are great sights to take in.

 The Arc de Triomphe, also dominates the great avenue and is the finishing line for the Tour de France, while Le Grand Palais is one of the great classic museums of the city.
 To top if off, most of the world’s embassies are in the 8th, including the Canadian embassy.
-The Canadian offices in this part of town are located in one of the most luxurious areas in Europe.
+The Canadian offices are located in one of the most luxurious areas in Europe.
 Time invested in an afternoon stroll here is well worth it!

-10th Arrondissement: Gare du Nord and Gare de l’Est
+Paris Attractions in the 10th Arrondissement – Gare du Nord and Gare de l’Est

 First of all, many commuters and travellers will visit the Gare du Nord and the Gare de l’Est, two of the busiest train stations of all of Europe.
 Unfortunately, this means that these stations are home to many pickpockets, swindlers and touts.
 Tourists should always be on their guard in these train stations.